jonataslaw/getx/README.md

 This is a simple project but it already makes clear how powerful Get is.
 As your project grows, this difference will become more significant.
 Get was designed to work with teams, but it makes the job of an individual developer simple.
 Improve your deadlines, deliver everything on time without losing performance.
 Get is not for everyone, but if you identified with that phrase, Get is for you!

+### In-depth explanation

+**See an more in-depth explanation of state management [here](./docs/state_management.md).
+There you will see more examples and also the differente between the simple stage manager and the reactive state manager**

 ## Route management

 **See a more in-depth explanation of route management [here](./docs/route_management.md)**